ubsuny/23-Homework4G5/Documentation.md

       - run: npm install -g bats
       - run: bats -v}
 ```
+Your new GitHub Actions workflow file is now installed in your repository and will run automatically each time someone pushes a change to the repository.

 ----> Commit these changes and push them to your GitHub repository.